 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Bring a medium pot of salted water to a boil.
 Wash and dry produce. • Trim and slice mushrooms into ¼-inch-thick pieces.
 Trim and thinly slice scallions, separating whites from greens.

 • Heat a large drizzle of olive oil in a large pan over medium-high heat.
 Add mushrooms; season with salt and pepper.
 Cook, stirring occasionally, until browned and slightly crispy, 5-7 minutes. • Turn off heat; transfer to a paper-towel-lined plate.
 Wash out pan.

 • Once water is boiling, add cavatappi to pot.
 Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve 1 cup pasta cooking water, then drain.

-• Stir cream cheese into pan with sauce until melted. • Stir in mushrooms, drained cavatappi, and garlic herb butter.
+• Stir cream cheese into pan with sauce until melted and combined. • Stir in mushrooms, drained cavatappi, and garlic herb butter.
 Season with salt and pepper.
-TIP: If needed, stir in more reserved pasta cooking water a splash at a time until everything is coated in a creamy sauce.
+TIP: If needed, stir in more reserved cooking water a splash at a time until pasta is coated in a creamy sauce.

 • Divide pasta between bowls and sprinkle with Parmesan and scallion greens.
 Serve.